HelmyBlub/Zig_Windows_Vulcan/readme.md

 `zig build`
 in terminal to build.

-But there will be some error.
+But there will be some errors.
- - need to fix some build pathes as there will not match your system
+ - need to fix some build pathes as they will not match your system
     - in the file build.zig change `const vulkan_sdk = "C:/Zeugs/VulkanSDK/1.4.304.1/";` to your vulkan sdk folder
     - there is also an import for the vulkan headers, but i did not figure out how to use it with the windows specific vulkan functions.
-The system specific path mentioned before would not be required if i could get it to work to fix.
+The system specific path mentioned before would not be required if i could get it to work.
  - the imported zigimg library did not work with my zig 0.14 version.
 I manually fixed the errors of it, so it could build.
 They were not that difficult.
 With the current imported version you would need to do it yourself too.
     - if enough time has passed it will probably enough to update the zigimg library import to the newest version, if it will support zig 0.14.